In our new environment, cybersecurity professionals are facing a host of new threats.

 Flexible working, an increased reliance on cloud and SaaS, staff availability shortages, and the increase in targeted attacks against under-pressure employees are putting organisations around the world under even more strain.

 Add to that the latest economic and geopolitical pressures, and the resurgence of nation-state attacks, cyberattacks as cold warfare and economic crime as a material threat to national security and prosperity, and it’s clear that information-sharing and collaboration have never been more critical to our ability to defend systems and data against cybercriminals.

 Over 20 years at the heart of the cyber community

-For 17 years, the e-Crime & Cybersecurity Congress in London has been the largest and most sophisticated meeting place for senior cybersecurity professionals from government, law enforcement, intelligence and the private sector.
+For more than 20 years, the e-Crime & Cybersecurity Congress has been the largest and most sophisticated closed-door meeting place for senior cybersecurity professionals from government, law enforcement, intelligence and the private sector.

-17 years on, we still work in partnership with the latest incarnation of the NHTCU – the National Crime Agency (NCA) – as well as the governments and intelligence agencies of many leading countries.
+20 years later we still work in partnership with the latest incarnation of the NHTCU – the National Crime Agency (NCA) – as well as the governments and intelligence agencies of countries around the world.

 A must-attend event for the public sector

 AKJ Associates understands the public sector.
 We have a global reputation for creating events with key governments and public sector agencies.
 We've run Interpol’s Annual General Assembly and numerous Regional Assemblies and executed events for Europol, World Customs Organisation (WCO), the World Intellectual Property Organisation, the European Commission as well as most G8 Governments.